 Industrial Landscape of Dubai

-Having celebrated its 47th year of union in 2017 and approaching now the 48th, the United Arab Emirates is one of the youngest nations in the Middle East, with an estimated population of 9.4 million, of which a very high proportion are expatriates, estimated +80%, most of which are either business owners with their own setup or employed in a wide range of industries.
+Having celebrated its 47th year of union in 2017 and approaching now the 48th, the United Arab Emirates is one of the youngest nations in the Middle East, with an estimated population of 9.4 million, of which a very high proportion are expatriates, estimated +80%, most of which are either business owners with their own company setup in Dubai or employed in a wide range of industries.

 With its continuous focus on infrastructure development and the visionary leadership of the rulers of the kingdom, Dubai has become an inspiration for countries and nations who aim to be recognized globally and has, undoubtedly, set a benchmark in the international market.
 Besides its consistent efforts from transitioning of an oil based economy to a global trade hub, more and more industrial setups choose to start a business in Dubai largely due to the fact that the local trading community has become the commercial and Industrial capital of the Middle-East let alone the United Arab Emirates.
 The UAE government has particular supported industrial business setup in Dubai through the support of Industrial zones across the country that are pivotal to the Dubai Industrial Strategy 2030 to attract foreign investment.
 With JAFZA (Jebel Ali Free zone) being the leader for industrial company setups in the region along with the Dubai Industrial Park, the strategy will add a crucial factor for the diversification of the post-oil economy in the UAE.